-In order for your time with an ignition interlock device to count toward your requirement, you MUST have a restricted driver license.
+In order for your time with an ignition interlock device to count toward your requirement, you MUST have a TN restricted driver’s license.
 If you are required under T.C.A.
-55-10-417 to complete an additional six (6) month requirement for two (2) DUI convictions within five (5) years, that time WILL NOT begin until you have reinstated your driving privileges and been reissued a restricted driver license.
+55-10-417 to complete an additional six-month requirement for two DUI convictions within five years, that time WILL NOT begin until you have reinstated your driving privileges and been reissued a restricted driver license.

-Once you are convicted of a DUI offense, request a restricted license/ignition interlock device from the Court.
-The Judge signs the Order for Restricted License (ORDL).
+Once you are convicted of a DUI offense in Tennessee, request a restricted license/ignition interlock device from the Court.
+The judge signs the Order for Restricted License (ORDL).

-Once your ignition interlock device has been installed, allow forty-eight (48) hours for LifeSafer to electronically submit the proof of installation and have it post to your account in the Driver Services database before going to the Driver Services Office.
+Once your ignition interlock device has been installed, allow at least 48 hours for LifeSafer to electronically submit the proof of installation and have it post to your account in the TN Driver Services database before going to the Driver Services Office.
 Driver Services cannot accept a paper copy of your installation report from you.

-Take the original certified court order and a copy to a Driver Services Center to obtain a restricted license.
-The Driver Services Center will also require proof of interlock installation to have been submitted to electronically and an SR-22 certificate (your insurance company can help with this).
+Take the original certified court order and a copy to a Driver Services Center to obtain a restricted license in Tennessee.
+The Driver Services Center will also require proof of interlock installation to have been submitted electronically and an SR-22 certificate (your insurance company can help with this).
 When you apply, you will be issued a 90-day restricted interim driver license.
 The application is then sent to the Driver Services Central Office for review and a final determination.

 If you’re getting an ignition interlock device (IID) in the state of Tennessee, you’re looking to spend about the national average at $3 per day.
 Your approach might be to look for the cheapest in-car breathalyzer you can find, but what you need are the best value and the best customer service.